Skip to content

 Delete Key

 To delete an API Key, simply press the bin-icon button under Operations.
-Press Delete to confirm your choice.

 Please note that if the client ID and client secret were used to set up your Connect CLI environment, it will stop working and you will have to set it up again with a different API key.